Donald Trump: the wrecking ball who came to 'fix' America | News24

 The thrill felt by supporters at that triumph and the trauma inflicted on Trump's opponents is hard to overstate.
 And every event of the 45th president's tempestuous first term only stoked those conflicting emotions.

-To his own side, amounting to just over 40 percent of the country, Trump constituted a giant middle finger to every member of the establishment, from the Republican party bigwigs to leftist Hollywood and the media.
+To his own side, amounting to perhaps 40 percent of the country, Trump constituted a giant middle finger to every member of the establishment, from the Republican party bigwigs to leftist Hollywood and the media.

 To everyone else, he was a national nightmare beginning on election night and recurring daily.

-And like the human embodiment of one of his glass skyscrapers, the elected President Trump soon towered over the country.
+And like the human embodiment of one of his glass skyscrapers, the elected President Trump soon towered over the country, invulnerable to every attempt to knock him back down.

-The harder his opponents tried to knock him back down, the more he thrived.

 An extraordinary two-year investigation into links between Russian meddling in the 2016 election and Trump's campaign confirmed troubling behavior but eventually ended in anticlimax.